 Multiple Sleep Sessions (Including Naps)

-AutoSleep may show multiple sleeps depending on the 'in bed session' minutes you have setup in Advanced Options in Settings.
+AutoSleep may show multiple sleeps depending on the 'time awake/in bed session' minutes you have setup in Advanced Options in Settings.
 For example, if you had a nap during the day this will show as a new sleep session under your main sleep, as seen below an afternoon nap shows as 'Sleep Session 2' on the day after my primary night sleep.
 Tap on any of the sleep sessions to view more information on that session.

 Sleep View Graph